 Texas Tech Scholarship Recipients

-Brooke is a sophomore Animal Science major at Texas Tech University.
+Brooke is a Junior Animal Science major at Texas Tech University.
 Brooke grew up as the daughter of two agricultural science teachers in Howe where she became active in FFA and the livestock industry at a very young age.
 She competitively exhibited barrows, heifers and steers across the state and nation.
 Along with her show ring success, Brooke was very competitive in FFA and 4-H livestock judging earning her a spot on eight state qualifying teams and one national qualifying team.
 She secured High Individual honors at the 2015 American Royal 4-H Livestock Judging contest.
-At Texas Tech, Brooke was a member of the 2016 Wool Judging Team and was selected to receive All-American Team honors.
-This fall she will begin preparations to represent Texas Tech as a member of the 2017 Meat Judging Team.
-Brooke is also the Treasurer for the Block and Bridle Club and a student assistant in the Department of Animal and Food Sciences.
+At Texas Tech, Brooke was a member of the 2016 Co-National Champion Wool Judging Team and was selected to receive All-American Team honors.
+This fall she will begin preparations to represent Texas Tech as a member of the 2018 Livestock Judging Team.
+Brooke is also the President for the Block and Bridle Club and a student assistant in the Department of Animal and Food Sciences.
 This summer she assisted with departmental research projects and helped host youth events such as the livestock and meat judging camps and the Texas 4-H Livestock Ambassador programs.
 She has also been named to the Texas Tech President’s and Dean’s lists, along with being a member of the Alpha Lambda Delta Honor Society.
 After graduating with her Bachelor of Science Degree from Texas Tech, she will pursue a career in the agricultural industry.

 Texas FFA Scholarship Recipients